Published 27 Jun 2022

 Euan Black

-Marketing departments are finally shrugging off the effects of the pandemic.
-The 28th edition of the annual CMO Survey found that marketing spending increased by 10.3 per cent over the 12 months to February 2022 – the highest growth rate in more than a decade.
+Marketing departments are finally shrugging off the pandemic’s effects.
+The 28th edition of the annual CMO Survey found that marketing spending increased by 10.3 percent within 12 months before February 2022 – the highest growth rate in more than a decade.

-Meanwhile, the size of marketing teams grew by an average of 12.2 per cent over that same timeframe, with executives now expecting the number of marketing hires to increase by 10.5 per cent over the next 12 months.
+Meanwhile, the size of marketing teams grew by an average of 12.2 percent over the same timeframe, with marketing executives now expecting the number of marketing professional hires to increase by 10.5 percent over the next year.

-Typically brought on for a minimum of six months, fractional CMOs are responsible for developing a marketing strategy and managing your marketing department.
-They provide leadership and executive-level expertise to help companies deliver clear and unified marketing campaigns.
+Typically brought on for a minimum of six months, fractional CMOs are responsible for developing a marketing strategy, optimizing marketing efforts, and managing your marketing department.
+They provide leadership and executive-level expertise to help companies deliver clear and unified marketing campaigns on a short-term basis.

 Their exact job responsibilities are flexible and should adapt to the needs of your company.